LMU-ZEP/LRZ_AI_Systems/README.md

 $ conda activate py39
 $ python3 test.py
 ````
-**5b.** Run test script using sbatch command, without prior resource allocation
-    (this will put the job in queue and execute it, output will be in log file "my_test.log"):
+**5b.** Run test script using sbatch command, without prior resource allocation.
+This will put the job in queue and execute it, output will be in log file "my_test.log", status of the job can be viewed here: https://ood-1.ai.lrz.de/pun/sys/dashboard/activejobs.
 ````
 $ sbatch test_script.sh
 ````